-- 1. That the Governor proclaim a State of Emergency in Lake County due to persistent drought and habitat loss such that the potential extinction of the Clear Lake hitch appears to be imminent unless immediate and direct action is taken, and local resources are inadequate to cope with the emergency; - 2.
-That the Director of the U.S. Fish and Wildlife Service ("USFWS") provide emergency funding and resources adequate to protect the Clear Lake hitch, without granting the emergency ESA listing request, and to promptly disclose any legal or financial constraints which would limit such emergency actions; - 3.
-That USFWS issue notification letters to Lake County governments, organizations and interested parties explaining the process by which the ESA status of the Clear Lake hitch is being re-evaluated, and further explaining when public input will be solicited prior to adoption of a new 12-month finding; - 4.
-That USFWS, among its other emergency actions, update the draft Clear Lake Hitch Strategy to better address drought and climate change and timely circulate the strategy agreement for signatures; - 5.
-That the Chair of the Blue Ribbon Committee for the Rehabilitation of Clear Lake convene a meeting as soon as practical to consider the status of the Clear Lake hitch and threats to its 2023 spawning run, accept public testimony, and make recommendations to prioritize hitch-related projects and funding; - 6.
-That the State Water Resources Control Board immediately order and direct enhanced compliance and enforcement activities to stop illegal water diversions affecting Clear Lake and its tributaries; and to enforce the adopted orders of the Irrigated Lands Regulatory Program and Cannabis Cultivation Waste Discharge Regulatory Program to ensure they are protective of Clear Lake hitch habitats as applied; - 7.
-That the State Water Resources Control Board develop and adopt emergency regulatory actions to establish minimum drought instream flow levels and/or curtailment of diversions from Lake County watercourses in order to assure the continued viability of the Clear Lake hitch and other aquatic species, pursuant to Water Code §§ 1058.5 and 1259.4(a)(2) and Public Resources Code § 10000, et seq.; - 8.
-That the California Fish and Game Commission take immediate steps to review and recommend whether emergency regulations, or amendments to existing sport fishing regulations, are needed to reduce predation of Clear Lake hitch by carp and other non-native predatory fish; to consider whether establishment of a chi fish hatchery within the County of Lake is warranted; and to hold at least one meeting within the County of Lake to accept public testimony prior to taking any formal action; - 9.
-That the Lake County Watershed Protection District initiate a review of operations at Adobe Creek and Highland Springs reservoirs to determine and apply the minimum flow regimen needed to maintain the downstream fish habitats in good condition, pursuant to California Fish and Game Code § 5937; - 10.
-That the Community Development Director initiate a review of administrative gravel permits and abandoned gravel mines, including those in over-extracted, downcut and environmentally sensitive creeks, to ensure in-channel gravel extraction activities do not negatively impact hitch spawning runs.
-The review shall consider whether amendments of Chapter 24 of the Lake County Code are needed;
+- 1. That the California governor proclaim a state of emergency in Lake County due to persistent drought and habitat loss such that the potential extinction of the Clear Lake hitch appears to be imminent unless immediate and direct action is taken, and local resources are inadequate to cope with the emergency; - 2.
+That the director of the U.S. Fish and Wildlife Service ("USFWS") provide emergency funding and resources adequate to protect the Clear Lake hitch while its court-ordered review process is under way, and to promptly disclose any legal or financial constraints which would limit such emergency support; - 3.
+That USFWS, among its other emergency actions, prioritize and expedite completion of the draft Clear Lake Hitch Strategy in coordination and cooperation with other government agencies and native sovereign nations and timely circulate the strategy for signatures and implementation; - 4.
+That the chair of the Blue Ribbon Committee for the Rehabilitation of Clear Lake convene a meeting as soon as practical to consider the status of the Clear Lake hitch and threats to its 2023 spawning run, accept public testimony, and review and recommend hitch-related projects, activities and funding to the Office of the Governor, California Legislature and California Natural Resources Agency; - 5.
+That the State Water Resources Control Board immediately order and direct enhanced compliance and enforcement activities to stop illegal water diversions affecting Clear Lake and its tributaries; and to enforce the adopted orders of the Irrigated Lands Regulatory Program and Cannabis Cultivation Waste Discharge Regulatory Program to ensure they are protective of Clear Lake hitch habitats as applied; - 6.
+That the State Water Resources Control Board take regulatory steps such as issuing information orders or adopting emergency regulations in order to assure the continued viability of the Clear Lake hitch and other aquatic species upon receipt of stream-specific emergency flow recommendations from the California Department of Fish and Wildlife, U.S. Fish and Wildlife Service or other fisheries agency; - 7.
+That the California Fish and Game Commission or California Department of Fish and Wildlife, as may be appropriate, take reasonable steps to consider whether emergency regulations or amendments to sport fishing regulations are needed to reduce predation of Clear Lake hitch by carp and other non-native predatory fish; to consider whether establishment of one or more chi fish hatcheries or refuges within the County of Lake is feasible and warranted; to review and recommend short-term habitat improvement strategies and projects; and for the Fish and Game Commission to schedule and conduct at least one meeting within the County of Lake to accept public testimony regarding any chi-related actions; - 8.
+That the Ukiah field office manager of the Bureau of Land Management take reasonable and prudent steps to identify and mitigate erosion and sediment transport attributed to fire, flood, off-highway vehicle use, abandoned mine locations, and any other conditions that may adversely affect Clear Lake hitch migration and survival within and downstream of BLM-managed lands and waterways, including Cache Creek Wilderness and North and South Cow Mountain Recreation areas; - 9.
+That the forest supervisor of the Mendocino National Forest take reasonable and prudent steps to identify and mitigate erosion and sediment transport attributed to fire, flood, off-highway vehicle use, abandoned mine locations, and any other conditions that may adversely affect Clear Lake hitch migration and survival within and downstream of U.S. Forest Service-managed lands and waterways;